LiliaFramework/Lilia/docs/docs/libraries/lia.notice.md

 ## Overview

-The notice library displays temporary popup notifications at the top of the

-player's screen.
-Server functions send network messages to connected clients,

-which create `liaNotice` panels on the client.
-These panels are stored in the

-`lia.notices` table and automatically expire after roughly 7.5 seconds.
+The notice library displays temporary popup notifications at the top of the player’s screen.
+Server functions send network messages to clients, which create `liaNotice` panels client-side.
+These panels are stored in `lia.notices` and automatically expire about 7.5 seconds after creation.

 ---